 Ultimately, though, when it comes to imperial treasures, it has to be a crown.

-Now, the imperial crown of the Holy Roman Empire is, perhaps, the most impressive from a historical perspective.
+Now, the imperial crown of the Holy Roman Empire probably counts as the most impressive from a historical perspective.
 It is, after all, over 1,000 years old and associated with such luminaries as Frederick Barbarossa and the great Maximilian I.

 (The Crown of Rudolf II, later Crown of the Austrian Empire, Jan Vermeyen, Prague, 1602 ©KHM-Museumsverband)

-This is no pragmatic crown – a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.
+This is no pragmatic headgear – a bit of spiky metal that you might toss around the throne room or wear out to dinner after a fresh conquest.

-No, this is a crown that oozes imperial self-confidence.
+No, this crown oozes imperial self-confidence.
 A crown thick with gold and gemstones.
 A crown that makes it very clear indeed that the wearer is most definitely more important than anyone else in the room.

 You can think of the crown as something for Rudolf’s day-to-day use, given the official crown (the Holy Roman Empire one) only appeared for coronations.